openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 }

 // Existing type
-// AWSResourceTag is a tag to apply to AWS resources created for the cluster. type AWSResourceTag struct {
+// AWSResourceTagSpec is a tag to apply to AWS resources created for the cluster. type AWSResourceTagSpec struct {
     // key is the key of the tag
     // +kubebuilder:validation:Required
     // +kubebuilder:validation:MinLength=1